These Pool Test Kits Make Water Testing (Almost) Fun

 Type

 • Liquid pool test kits are also called titrimetric pool test kits.
 These are the most commonly used test kits because of their relatively affordable price and high level of accuracy.
-However, liquid test kits may be the most difficult to use because they require the user to collect a sample of pool water, then apply the correct number of drops of the water to determine the balance of chemicals and pH in the pool water.
+However, liquid test kits may be the most difficult to use because they require the user to collect a sample of pool water, then apply the correct number of reagent drops to the water to determine the balance of chemicals and pH in the pool water.
 The kits typically come with two to seven dropper bottles, each with a unique reagent to analyze the pool water.

 • Digital pool test kits use a set of metallic probes to check the pool water.
 After being inserted into a sample of pool water, the probes reveal readings on the electronic display, allowing users to check the pH levels or chlorine balance in just a few seconds.
-The drawback with these devices is they are usually capable of measuring only one or two factors, so users may end up with separate digital testers for chlorine and pH level.
+The drawback with these devices is that they are usually capable of measuring only one or two factors, so users may end up with separate digital testers for chlorine and pH level.
 They are also typically more expensive than liquid test kits or test strips.

 Water Type